-Why did you turn Beach Live off at the end of October?
+Why do you turn Beach Live off at the end of October?

-The service is now undergoing redevelopment and maintenance before being switched on again in time for the 2017 bathing water season.
+The service will undergo redevelopment and maintenance before being switched on again in time for the 2018 bathing water season.

 We do this over the winter months because this is when the fewest people use the sea.

 Why can't you leave it switched on while you are upgrading it?